The-Firexx/trackmania2020apidocumentation/README.md

 ## Projects using Trackmania API

 * [Breeku](https://github.com/breeku/) made a [npm module](https://github.com/breeku/trackmania-api-node) that helps developers to use the Trackmania API by abstracting the HTTP requests and wrap them in methods that can be called for a more easy use of the API in a program.
-He also made a [Trackmania Leaderboard Page](https://github.com/breeku/opentrackmania)
+He also made a [Trackmania Leaderboard Page](https://opentrackmania.com/) where you can lookup for TOTD, Season tracks and players present on the leaderboard | [Repo](https://github.com/breeku/opentrackmania)
 * [Jonese1234](https://github.com/jonese1234/) created a [Leaderboard Scraper](https://github.com/jonese1234/Trackmania-2020-Leaderboard-Scraper) that, although it started without help, is using this documentation to use more functions.
 * [Marco97pa](https://github.com/marco97pa) is creating this [companion app](https://play.google.com/store/apps/details?id=com.marco97pa.trackmania) that is in progress to add more functions by using the Trackmania API.
+* [Codecat](https://github.com/codecat) made a [Trackmania Website](http://trackmania.io) where, besides listing the tracks from TOTD and seasons, you can check the records from the tracks and list servers and club rooms

 ## Login Process and Tokens